mlswg/mls-protocol/draft-ietf-mls-protocol.md

 also defines a collection of secrets that are derived from the epoch secret.
 For example:

-* An _encryption secret_ that is used to initialize a _secret tree_, which
+* An _encryption secret_ that is used to initialize the secret tree for the epoch.
-  provides keys for encrypting handshake and application messages and providing forward secrecy for these messages within an epoch.

 * A _confirmation key_ that is used to confirm that all members agree on the shared state of the group.